-Section 6.2 What happens if coverage changes for a drug you are taking?14 SECTION 7 What types of drugs are not covered by the plan?16 Section 7.1 Types of drugs we do not cover16 SECTION 8 Show your l JnitedHealthcare member ID card when you fill a prescription17 Section 8.1 Show your UnitedHealthcare member ID card17 Section 8.2 What if you don't have your UnitedHealthcare member ID card with you?17 SECTION 9 Part D drug coverage in special situations17 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
+Section 6.2 2 What happens if coverage changes for a drug you are taking?
+Section 7 What types of drugs are not covered by the plan?16 Section 7.1 Types of drugs we do not cover16 Section 8 Show your l InitedHealthcare member ID card when you fill a prescription17 Section 8.1 Show your UnitedHealthcare member ID card 17 Section 8.2 What if you don't have your UnitedHealthcare member ID card with you?17 Section 9 Part D drug coverage in special situations17 Section 9.1 What if you're in a hospital or a skilled nursing facility for a stay that is covered by the plan?
 Section 9.2 What if you're a resident in a long-term care (LTC) facility?
-18 Section 9.3 What if you're also getting drug coverage from an employer or another retiree group plan?
+17 Section 9.3 What if you're also getting drug coverage from an employer or another retiree group plan?
 Section 9.4 What if you're in Medicare-certified hospice?
-SECTION 10 Programs of n drug safety and managing medications19 Section 10.1 Programs to help members use drugs safely 19 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications Section 10.3 Medication Therapy Management (MTM) programs to help members manage their medications21
+Section 10 Programs or n drug safety and managing medications19 Section 10.1 Programs to help members use drugs safely 19 Section 10.2 Drug Management Program (DMP) to help members safely use their opioid medications Section 10.3 Medication Therapy Management (MTM) programs to help members manage their medications20 include "Extra Help" and State Pharmaceutical Assistance Programs.
+For more information, see Chapter 2, Section 7.